Which Online Learning Option is Right for You?

 We also work with school districts across Florida to offer our award-winning curriculum through the local County Virtual Schools.
 Every school district in the state has a County Virtual School which is locally managed and operated.

-Students outside the state of Florida can take online courses through FLVS Global School with state certified teachers and engaging online courses.
+Students outside the state of Florida can take online courses through our national tuition-based online school with state certified teachers and engaging online courses.

 Virtual School Similarities

-Whether your child is enrolled with FLVS Flex or FLVS Full Time, FLVS Global, or your local County Virtual School, all students will be taking classes online using robust curriculum developed by Florida Virtual School.
+Whether your child is enrolled with FLVS Flex or FLVS Full Time, Global School, or your local County Virtual School, all students will be taking classes online using robust curriculum developed by Florida Virtual School.
 All online classes are taught by state certified teachers, who follow the FLVS instructional model that’s been a national standard for online learning for 22 years.

 FLVS online teachers provide a myriad of resources including live and recorded lessons, guided notes, video tutorials, and more.
 You can feel confident that your child is staying on track and mastering grade-level material when taking FLVS courses.
 No matter which online school option you choose, your child’s teacher will work with you to help meet his or her learning goals.
 FLVS teachers frequently communicate with each student and provide personalized instruction with 1:1 attention.